StormKitty virus removal guide

 What is StormKitty?

-StormKitty is stealer, clipper and a keylogger written in C# programming language, cyber criminals can use it to steal a variety of sensitive information that could be misused for malicious purposes (to generate revenue).
-Research shows that StormKitty does not get detected by a number of antivirus programs.
-Therefore, it is very likely that most users who have StormKitty installed on a computer are not aware of that.
+StormKitty is a stealer, clipper and keylogger written in the C# programming language.
+Cyber criminals can use it to steal various sensitive information, which could be misused for malicious purposes and to generate revenue.
+Research shows that StormKitty is not detected by a number of antivirus programs.
+Therefore, it is likely that many users will be unaware that they have StormKitty installed on their computers.

-Research shows that StormKitty can be used to collect information such as system information (e.g., operating system version, CPU, GPU, RAM, list of running processes), passwords, credit card details, cookies, history, autofill data, bookmarks from Chromium-based browsers, cookies, history, bookmarks from Firefox-based browsers, passwords from Internet Explorer and Edge browsers, saved wifi networks, Steam, Uplay, Battle.Net, Skype, Telegram and Minecraft sessions, certain data from ProtonVPN, OpenVPN, NordVPN clients.
-Furthermore, it can be used to extract data from cryptocurrency wallets, Outlook and Pidgin accounts, steal Discord tokens, Filezilla hosts, access documents, images, source codes, databases, files on connected USB device, detect banking and cryptocurrency services in browsers, make desktop screenshots and access user's webcam.
-As mentioned in the introduction, StormKitty can be used as a keylogger and clipper.
-It is designed to log keystrokes (keyboard input) when users use messaging applications and banking websites.
+Research shows that StormKitty can be used to collect information such as system information (e.g., operating system version, CPU, GPU, RAM, list of running processes), passwords, credit card details, cookies, history, autofill data, bookmarks from Chromium-based browsers, cookies, history, bookmarks from Firefox-based browsers, passwords from Internet Explorer and Edge browsers, saved WiFi networks, Steam, Uplay, Battle.Net, Skype, Telegram and Minecraft sessions, and certain data from ProtonVPN, OpenVPN, NordVPN clients.
+Furthermore, it can be used to extract data from cryptocurrency wallets, Outlook and Pidgin accounts, steal Discord tokens, Filezilla hosts, access documents, images, source codes, databases, files on connected USB devices, and detect banking and cryptocurrency services in browsers, take desktop screenshots and access the user's webcam.
+As mentioned, StormKitty can be used as a keylogger and clipper.
+It logs keystrokes (keyboard input) when using messaging applications and banking websites.
 Its clipping feature allows it to automatically replace cryptocurrency wallet addresses saved in the clipboard to other addresses.
-It is worthwhile to mention that StormKitty starts webcam capture when users enter pornography-related keywords in the active browser windows, therefore, it is very likely that cyber criminals use this feature for sextortion.
-Being tricked into installing StormKitty may result in a variety of serious issues, for example, monetary loss, identity theft, loss of access to various personal accounts.
-Therefore, if there is any reason to believe that this software is installed on the operating system, then it should be uninstalled immediately.
+Note that StormKitty starts webcam capture when users enter pornography-related keywords in their active browser windows and, therefore, it is very likely that cyber criminals use this feature for sextortion.
+Being tricked into installing StormKitty can result in serious issues.
+For example, monetary loss, identity theft, loss of access to various personal accounts.
+If there is any reason to believe that this software is installed on the operating system, remove it immediately.

 |Threat Type||Password-stealing virus, banking malware, spyware.|